CXFirst/job-interview/README.md

 <img src="public/assests/standard_calculator.png" alt="drawing" width="200"/>

-The goal is to have both a standard calculation mode (that is used for simple calculus like `+,-,*,/`  and with the usual number `0,1,...9`) and a scientific like mode for more complex calculation.
+The goal is to have both a standard calculation mode (that is used for simple calculations like `+,-,*,/`  and with the usual number `0,1,...9`) and a scientific like mode for more complex calculations.

 For that part you must stick to `ReactJs`.